Rajasthan: Constable hit by speeding car, dies | Law-Order

 - India

-A constable died here after he was hit by a speeding car being driven by a lawyer who has represented the Bishnoi community in a black buck poaching case against Bollywood actor Salman Khan.
+A constable died here after he was hit by a speeding car being driven by a lawyer who has represented the Bishnoi community in a black buck poaching case against Bollywood actor Salman Khan, according to police.

 The incident took place on Friday night near Jhalamand circle where Constable Ramesh Saran (27) was on night duty.
 He was rushed to AIIMS, where he succumbed to his injuries.